galgantar/standard-deviants/index.markdown

 <div style="padding: 20px; background-color: #fafafa; border-left: 4px solid #007bff; margin: 10px 0;">

 For defining the sentiment of a post, we relied on the VADER properties of the posts.
-VADER (Valence Aware Dictionary and sEntiment Reasoner) gives every post a normalized compound rating from -1 to +1 in terms of sentiment. +1 denotes a overwhelmingly positive post while -1 means a whole lot of negativity.
+VADER (Valence Aware Dictionary and Sentiment Reasoner) gives every post a normalized compound rating from -1 to +1 in terms of sentiment. +1 denotes a overwhelmingly positive post while -1 means a whole lot of negativity.
 We have defined the sentiment according to the <i>Sentiment_compound_vader</i> property as follows:

 $$
 \text{label}(x)=